TTCECO/ledger-app-ttc/README.md

 ## Test
-you can test by python module ledgerblue,but you need to modify the path in ledger.py
+you can test by python module ledgerblue, but you need to modify the path in ledger.py
 ```$ "44'/718'/%d'/0/0"```